azavea/geowave-geomesa-comparative-analysis/docs/report.md

 As seen above, two properties on this attribute index are exposed through the `UserData`: 'index' (the type of index operation) and 'cardinality' (the number of distinct values).

 #### Full/Join Indices
-The type of index - 'full' or 'join' - determines just how much data is replicated in the lookup table of the attribute index.
+This type of index - 'full' or 'join' - determines how much data is replicated in the lookup table of the attribute index.
 Full indices store the entire `SimpleFeature` of a record, allowing for quick replies to indexed-attribute queries without joining against the records table.
 This is preferable under circumstances in which the attribute in question is regularly queried against and especially if the expected queries don't necessarily rely upon other fields for filtration.
 The 'join' index stores only the data necessary for identifying the values in the records table which satisfy the provided predicate and is therefore useful for preserving storage resources.

 #### Low/High Index Cardinality
 The utility of this distinction is somewhat unclear.
-A high cardinality index has enough values that we can expect any filtering it does to significantly slim down the number of returned records (thus, a query against a high cardinality index is given priority) while a low cardinality index seems to be ignored.
+A high cardinality index has enough values that we can expect any filtering it does to significantly slim down the number of returned records
+(thus, a query against a high cardinality index is given priority) while a low cardinality index seems to be ignored.
 The user documentation under ['Data Management'](http://www.geomesa.org/documentation/user/data_management.html) notes (as of 10/01/2016) that "technically you may also specify attributes as low-cardinality - but in that case it is better to just not index the attribute at all."

 ### Client Code Difficulties
 As of 1.2.6, it appears as though a library which is shaded in GeoMesa client code needs to be appropriately shaded in any ingest client code which intends to take advantage of attribute indices.
 The fix for this issue can be found in [a commit](https://github.com/locationtech/geomesa/commit/2335a8856cc9b2388532209b4a6e61f925f2dd20) which made its way into 1.2.6.

 ### GeoWave Secondary Indices
 Unlike GeoMesa, each secondary index gets its own table.
-Again, unlike GeoMesa, setting these secondary indices up is *not* a simple, two-line affair.
+Unlike GeoMesa, setting these secondary indices up is *not* a simple, two-line affair.
 Figuring out how to actually use these secondary indexes was not obvious or straightforward from the documentation.

 Here we modify the same `SimpleFeatureType` for extra indexing on ingest as above:
 ```scala